uber/statsrelay/README.md

   forwarding it to the `shard_map` servers.
 Useful for tagging metrics coming from a sidecar.
 - `suffix`: append a suffix.
 Works like prefix, just at the end.
+- `max_queue`: Number of messages to support queued up before dropping.
+Allows the sender to make overall progress in light of one backend being down.
+  Defaults to 10,000.

 #### `discovery` options